Can menstrual products mess with your birth control?

-Ever since I got my IUD last year, I’ve been pretty much in love, especially when my period comes around.
+Ever since I got my IUD, I’ve been pretty much in love, especially when my period comes around.
 Yes, I just said that.
-Getting to use my DivaCup with my ParaGard IUD is possibly the best thing ever.
+Getting to use my DivaCup with my Paragard IUD is possibly the best thing ever.
 So you can only imagine that my world stopped a bit when a few friends told me that there were risks in using my cup with my IUD.
 And then I heard some other people repeat the rumor.
 I’d been using both together for a few months now with no problem.
 Was it really risky to combine my favorite menstrual product with my favorite birth control?

 Using a menstrual cup with an IUD: Totally cool, but here are a few tips